zotonic/zotonic/doc/ref/modules/mod_translation.rst

 Google.

 This behaviour is enabled by default, but can be switched off in the admin, by going to `Structure`, `Translation`.
-There is a checkbox at the bottom of the page.
+There is a checkbox labelled "Show the language in the URL".

 Alternatively you can set the config key ``mod_translation.rewrite_url`` to ``false``.